cronkite-asu/Neighborhood-DataVR/README.md

 ## Getting Started:
 Once the API keys are obtained, they can be configured in the asset.

-Open MapScene from `Assets->Scenes->MapScene`
+Open MapScene from `Assets->Scenes->FilterScene`

-Click on the GameObject named 'Configuration' and in the Inspector panel under Scripts sections, you will find the text box named 'Google_Maps_API_KEY' and provide the Google Geo Location API Key here.
+Click on the GameObject named `Configuration` and in the Inspector panel under Scripts sections, you will find the text box named `Google Maps Api Key` and provide the Google Geo Location API Key here.

 For adding mapbox API key, Choose `Mapbox->Configure` and provide the mapbox API key in the access token field and save it.

-Geolocation data (preferably in .csv file) should be placed in the `Assets->StreamingAssets` folder of the project and this data will be packaged along with the application.
+Geolocation data (preferably in .csv file) should be provided int eh Data Field as mentioned below.

-Name of the file should be given in the previous configuration game object.
+Drag and drop the file in the `Data File` field of the `Configuration` game object's inspector.

-Also, configure the initial location in the configuration game object for starting.
+Also, configure the initial location in the configuration game object of MapScene for loading initial location.

+#### Configuration parameters

+`Default Marker` - Field where the default marker's icon object should be placed.

+`Marker Height` - Height of the markers over the buildings.
+Based on the data and location adjust the height of the markers.

+`Gaze Time` - Maximum time that user should gaze so that click action is performed on the marker object.

+`Data File` - Field where the CSV data file should be dragged and dropped.
+              Code expects the CSV file to have the columns in the following order - Title, Type, Address, Contact Number, Website information.

 #### For changing markers displayed: